Chapter 5 - Playing the Game

 Attacking and Defending

 To make an attack, first the attacker takes the ATTACK action, making a MIGHT roll, and adding any appropriate bonuses from APTITUDES.
-The defender then takes either the DODGE or PARRY action, rolling as appropriate.
+To DEFEND, the defender then takes either the DODGE or PARRY action, rolling as appropriate.
 Order the rolls from highest to lowest, and compare the opposing values.
-Each success by the attacker is a die for the DAMAGE ROLL.
+Each success by the attacker is an injury for the defender (See Injuries).
 If the attacker scores no successes, no damage is dealt.
+More dice than the contested roll counts as an automatic success.

 Momentum

 Some Actions grant Momentum (X).
 Momentum translates it's value in the form of a bonus on the next Action taken, called "using Momentum".
-For example, let's say Antoine has a REFLEX of 1, and he takes the Dash Action, moving twice his speed, and gaining Momentum 4 for his next Action.
-He decides to use the Attack Action next, gaining +4 to any rolls for damage.
-There are other Aptitudes that benefit from using Momentum.
+For example, let's say Antoine has a REFLEX of 1, and he takes the Dash Action, moving twice his speed, and gaining Momentum 2 for his next Action.
+He decides to take the ATTACK action next, gaining +2 to the roll.

 Facing

-Your hero, depending on the grid system being used, has different "faces".
-On a square grid, one side is their front, the opposite is their back, and there are two sides.
-On a hex grid, your hero has a front, back, and two each of front-side and back-side.
+Your hero has different "faces".
+OHO uses a hex grid; your hero has a front, back, and two each of front-side and back-side.
 Your hero can change their facing:

 • At the start of their action

-• After a move action (except for DASH)
+• After a move action (except for DASH or JUMP)

 • If they haven't changed facing from the beginning of the action, they may at the end